hawk/lux/doc/lux.md

 Here are a few examples of how lineno can be used:

 * 3       - line 3 in current file
-* main    - line 1 in file main
+* main    - any line in file main
 * m:3     - line 3 in file main
 * :3      - line 3 in file main
-* inner   - line 1 in file inner
+* inner   - any line in file inner
-* outer   - line 1 in file outer
+* outer   - any line in file outer
 * o:12    - line 12 in file outer
 * 4:12:6  - line 6 in file inner if it is included
             on line 12 in outer and outer is included